skooter500/cc25/assignment.md

 - "Now playing" display with song info from dictionary
 - Progress bar (simulated)
 - Volume control that changes visual size/intensity

+### Idea 6: Music Player Interface
+- Design an instrument that responds to input from a midi controller or instrument
+- Use Open CV to create a hand tracking interface for creating music

 ## Submission Requirements